When the world's .... strangest networking site when down on Feb. 23rd, people were quick with the jokes.

 Pardon the interruption everyone.
 We're back on track now.
 Unconfirmed reports indicate it might have been Agatha all along. 🎶— LinkedIn (@LinkedIn) February 23, 2021

-For 6 hours, it was really nice to have a site where people justified broken hiring practices not be operational.
+For 6 hours, it was nice to have a site where people justified broken hiring practices not work.

 Now Paypal needs to hire their software devs to fix their currency conversion glitch.